How to Choose the Right Cruise Ship Cabin?

 Most travelers have to make a decision based on price.
 If money were no object everyone would pick the large suite.
 But for certain travelers it can be difficult to decide whether it is worth the upgrade from a standard window to a balcony.
 That said, ask yourself if you really need a balcony.
 If you want to spend a lot of your time outdoors in the public areas like the lounges, the restaurants, or onshore, you might be perfectly happy having a standard size cabin without a private outdoor space.
 But if you want to avoid the crowds of people and you want to lounge quietly or eat your meals outside in seclusion, make sure you invest in the balcony.
 Of course, all of this is superseded by the fact that your itinerary matters.
+Also the time of your cruise and the destination should have an influence on your decision.
 If you are going to take a cheaper cruise in October to the Caribbean, bad weather could seriously downplay the importance of having a balcony.
 You certainly wouldn't want to spend a great deal of time outside dining if it's only going to rain.

 Not All Cabins Are Equal

 Pay special attention to the setup of each cabin because not every cabin is created equal.
 Some cruise lines have larger standard rooms for families featuring divided sleeping and living areas, though these are not true suites.
+When cruising with kids, the cabin is a particularly important aspect that should be considered.
 Some boast separate rooms for the shower and toilet, with the sink located in the main cabin.
 Often the cabins located at the front or back of the ship will have a different layout than those along the middle of the ship.

 Every cabin has basic amenities like turndown services, toiletries in the bathroom, and air conditioning.
 But certain categories might come with extra perks.
 There are specific suites that have a variety of benefits like priority boarding or a minibar in the room.
 Some cabins provide things like fancier showerheads and yoga mats.
 If these are incredibly important to you, then obviously paying a premium for them is well worth it.